dgnflying/emotion-detection-with-CLIP/README.md

 	•	`-c` **OR** `--no_comparison`: Opt out of showing comparisons between each emotion's average image vector and their text counterpart

-2. Feel free to change your model's file name from `emotion_ai_#` to something more memorable
+2. Once finished, feel free to change your model's file name in `root/models` from `emotion_ai_#` to something more memorable

 ## Plotting embedding vectors